benjaminlread/benjaminlread/tools/zoom-attendance-and-poll-quizzes.md

 layout: page
 title: Process Zoom Output Files to Record Student Attendance and Quiz Performance, via Stata
 ---
 In Spring 2021 I taught a class in which students attended lectures and sections via Zoom.
-In lectures, I also gave the students quizzes via Zoom's poll feature.
+My lectures included occasional quizzes via Zoom's poll feature.
 Some of these were just-for-fun quizzes that merely piqued students’ interest or curiosity; students got credit for any answer (e.g., “Who came across as more convincing in the debate clips that we just watched?”).
 I call those "attention quizzes" because they reward students for paying attention.
 Other quizzes evaluated students’ grasp of the assigned reading (e.g., “Kharis Templeman argues that Taiwan’s indigenous people have not been as well represented as they could be and mainly blames ...”, a multiple choice question for which one of the several answer options is correct.)

 This do-file takes attendance and poll reports produced by Zoom and merges them into a student roster.
 For each Zoom lecture it determines, for each student, the total number of minutes spent logged into Zoom.
 It then uses this information to calculate a simple 1-or-0 score for attendance that day.
 It also records attendance at weekly sections.
 It evaluates students' answers to the quiz questions and produces an overall score; it also generates a separate output file that can be uploaded to Canvas so students can see the number of quiz questions they got right, on a running basis.
 It also curves that score to integrate it into the students' grade.
 At the end it produces a file with an overall bonus/penalty for lecture attendance, and the curved quiz score.
-The end of the do-file I have appended several useful bits of code, for instance to generate a list of email addresses of those who have missed more than four lectures.
-(An earlier version of this do-file is [here](zoom-attendance.html)
+At the end of the do-file I have appended several useful bits of code, for instance to generate a list of email addresses of those who have missed more than four lectures.
+(An earlier version of this do-file is [here](zoom-attendance.html))

 It uses the student's email address to match Zoom reports with the roster.
 It will only work well if students are required to log into Zoom with the same email address that is in the roster file.
 To help check for situations where this is not the case, it generates a log file, "unknown_email.txt".